Live event

 Key takeaways

-Artificial Intelligence (AI) has moved beyond speculation and now shapes how companies build products, run operations, and compete.
-You see that shift in how businesses invest in AI tools and the computing power that supports them, which many analysts link to recent technology stock gains.
-AI is already influencing earnings and business performance across multiple sectors, even as the story continues to evolve quickly.
+Artificial Intelligence (AI) has moved beyond speculation and now influences how companies build products, run operations, and compete.
+Businesses are increasing investments in AI tools and the computing power required to supports them, and analysts often link that spending to recent technology stock price gains.
+AI is already shaping earnings and business performance across multiple sectors, even as the investment story continues to evolve quickly.

-AI focused companies have delivered strong profit growth in recent years, and forecasts still point to meaningful expansion.
-The Bloomberg AI Index, comprised of 50 stocks, posted annualized earnings growth above 20% in recent years, far exceeding the S&P 500.
-Expectations call for Bloomberg AI Index earnings growth of 39% in 2026 versus 12.6% for the S&P 500, which helps explain why investors remain engaged even during pullbacks.
+AI focused companies have delivered strong profit growth in recent years, and forecasts still point to continued expansion.
+The Bloomberg AI Index, which includes 50 companies, has grown earnings at more than 20% annually in recent years, well above the S&P 500.
+Expectations call for 28% earnings growth for the AI Index in 2026 versus 21.6% for the broader market, helping explain why investor interest remains firm even during pullbacks.

-Demand for AI computing power continues to accelerate as consumers and businesses use technology to improve processes, gain speed, scale, and efficiency, and achieve better outcomes.
-Several of the world’s largest cloud providers (companies that supply computing resources—such as data storage, processing power, networking, and software—over the internet instead of through on‑premises hardware) are investing heavily in AI infrastructure and data centers to meet that demand.
-Amazon, Microsoft, Alphabet, Oracle, and Meta are expected to deploy approximately $650 billion in 2026, up 70% from an estimated $380 billion in 2025.
+Demand for AI computing power continues to expand as companies look to improve efficiency, increase speed and scale operations.
+Large cloud providers, which deliver data storage, processing power and software over the internet, are investing heavily in data centers and infrastructure to meet that demand.
+Amazon, Microsoft, Alphabet, Oracle, and Meta expect to spend approximately $740 billion in 2026, up roughly 80% from $411 billion in 2025.

 AI is reshaping the software business